10.5 cm leFH 18/40: Description

 In March 1942 a requirement was issued for a lighter howitzer by the Wehrmacht that must also be ready as soon as possible and capable of rapid production.
 This requirement was met by mounting the barrel of the leFH 18M on the carriage for a 7.5 cm PaK 40 antitank gun.
 The new carriage used torsion bars running the full length of the carriage to suspend the wheels.
 The original wheels of the PaK 40 mounting were too small for use by the howitzer and were replaced by larger pressed-steel wheels with solid rubber tires.
 The new mounting increased the rate of fire as well as making the howitzer somewhat lighter.
 The leFH 18/40 shared the different muzzle brakes used by the leFH 18M.

-After World War II Czechoslovakia continued to use the leFH 18/40 under the designation M18/49.
-The M18/49 used pneumatic tires instead of solid rubber tires.
+M18/49

+After World War II, Czechoslovakia modified the design, replacing the spoked wheels with solid wheels and pneumatic tires intead of solid rubber tires. before pressing it into service under the M18/49 designation.
+These guns were towed by a Praga V3S 6×6 or a Tatra 111R 6×6 truck and were kept in strategic reserve as late as 1981.